packem/packem/README.md

 ## How Packem Works

-> For a quick preview of Packem in action, clone [this repo](https://github.com/bukharim96/packem-lodash-test#readme) and follow the necessary instructions.
+> For a quick preview of Packem in action, clone the lodash repo over [here](https://github.com/bukharim96/packem-lodash-test#readme) and follow the necessary instructions.

 <p align="center">
   <figure>